OSHPD Areas of Focus

 How is OSHPD data used?#

-The California Office of Statewide Health Planning and Development (OSHPD) collects and manages data from nearly 6,000 California licensed health facilities.
+The California Office of Statewide Health Planning and Development (OSHPD) collects and manages data from nearly 7,000 California licensed healthcare facilities.
 OSHPD also produces a variety of data tools to make data useful and meaningful to improve quality of patient care in California.

 OSHPD produces datasets and data products from a variety of sources: Patient Discharge Data (PDD), Emergency Department Data (EDD), Ambulatory Surgery Center (ASC) data, financial and utilization data, as well as facility construction and healthcare workforce data.

-The data that OSHPD makes publicly available includes risk-adjusted hospital and surgeon level outcome ratings for topics such as heart surgery, stroke, readmissions, and other procedures.
+The data that OSHPD makes publicly available includes risk-adjusted hospital outcome ratings for topics such as heart surgery, stroke, readmissions, and other procedures, and surgeon level performance ratings for Coronary Artery Bypass Graft Surgery.

 What we want to achieve with our data and products#